-Despite the high cost of development, due to their targeted nature with high efficacy, biologics are now taking on an increasingly important role in the treatment of common and/or serious diseases such as diabetes, cancer, chronic kidney disease, rheumatoid arthritis, psoriasis, blood disorders, vaccines and inflammatory bowel diseases.
+Despite the high cost of development, due to their targeted nature with high efficacy, biologics are now taking on an increasingly important role in the treatment of common and/or serious diseases.

 Once these criteria are fulfilled, these biosimilars are often given similar indications as the originator drugs in order to reduce the development cost and hence the market price.
 Once approved, the inherent nature of these complex molecules calls for continuing surveillance to detect allergic reactions or rare events due to immunogenicity or other untoward reactions, which may not be detectable during the development stage.
 Besides, the batch-to-batch variations may also lead to efficacy and safety issues in the post marketing phase.

 Biosimilars are officially approved versions of original "innovator" products and can be manufactured when the original product's patent expires.
 Reference to the innovator product is an integral component of the approval.

 Biosimilars and bio betters are both variants of a biologic; with the former being close copies of the originator, while the latter ones have been improved in terms of efficacy, safety, and tolerability or dosing regimen.